Ching-Ju-Henry/TFFRCNN/README.md

 # TF-Faster RCNN
 This is project.
 I forked from https://github.com/CharlesShang/TFFRCNN.
 </br> (1) I change a little on PVANet to implement it successfully.
 </br> (2) Because I need feature from output of FC6 and location information from bounding box, storing them into .npz file.
-So I &nbsp; &nbsp; &nbsp; also  rewrite demo code.
+So I &nbsp; &nbsp; &emsp; also  rewrite demo code.
 ### Here we can implement Faster-RCNN by VGGnet, ResNet50, ResNet101 or PVANet.

 ### Requirements: software